About

 His passion for education and helping young people reach their full potential stems from those days when, as a young working class lad, Stephen was struggling to cope at school.

 Rather than flounder at school, Stephen pulled himself up by his boot straps and found his own ways of understanding the school subjects he struggled with.
-So much so, he passed O-levels and A-levels with flying colours and went on to get a first class degree in Theology (his first of four degrees).
+So much so, he passed O-levels and A-levels with flying colours and went on to get a first class degree in Theology (his first of six degrees).
 Eventually becoming a teacher, Dr Curran never forgot the days when he used to struggle at school and knew he wanted to help children achieve their full capability.

 “Children need structure and techniques at a very early age so they can build up their knowledge.
 When they have the fundamentals in place then they can expand and create.”